mingbl/mingbl.github.io/about.markdown

 permalink: /about/
 ---

 Hi there!
 I'm Ming B. Leong.
 I'm a Chinese Australian full-stack developer, database manager, filmmaker, and graphics designer.
-I have over eight years of experience designing websites and developing software, and have recently completed a Bachelor of Information and Communications Technology from the University of the Sunshine Coast.
+I have a Bachelor of Information and Communications Technology from the University of the Sunshine Coast, and 8+ years of experience designing websites and developing software.

 ![](/assets/ict-presentation.jpg)